mawentowski/slate/source/includes/sections/referencetemp.md

 Request the status of peripherals.

 This is an information command and the status will still be returned even if the peripheral is acquired for exclusive access by another application.
-If the status of all peripherals is desired, leave the LocatorList empty.
+If the status of all peripherals is desired, leave the device_list empty.

 ### HTTP Request